 Some action verbs to help with your resume: achieved, adapted, addressed, administered, arranged, assessed, assisted, authorized, collaborated, conducted, demonstrated, designed, developed, devised, directed, edited, enforced, evaluated, filed, formulated, fostered, generated, handled, hired, implemented, improved, initiated, launched, maintained, managed, marketed, mastered, motivated, operated, organized, oversaw, planned, procured, programmed, promoted, provided, publicized, recommended, reorganized, repaired, represented, researched, scheduled, screened, set up, simplified, supervised, trained, used.
 HOW TO ACCOUNT ON YOUR RESUME FOR TIME INCARCERATED Employers don't like to see time lapses on your resume.
 They surmise that a person who has a strong record of employment or schooling is a more stable and dependable person, and thus less of a risk to hire.
 In being honest about the time you spent in prison, you will not have to worry about time lapses on your resume.
 In fact, the vast majority of counselors who work with formerly incarcerated people advise that you be honest about the time you spent incarcerated.
 Though there is discrimination in hiring practices in the "real world," any short-term gains from not telling the truth are far outweighed by long-term consequences.
 Here are some issues to consider: if an employer learns that you are being dishonest, you will most certainly not be hired, and if already hired, you will probably be fired, no matter how well you are doing on the job.
 In hiring you, an employer puts trust in you, and it is only natural that he or she will feel hurt in learning that he or she has been deceived.
-For a fuller discussion of the reasons why you should choose to be honest, including the legal ramifications of choosing to be dishonest, see page 239 (Special Considerations: Telling the Truth About Your Conviction(s) When Applying for a Job).
-To learn more on how to avoid discrimination as someone who has been incarcerated, see page 240 (Special Considerations: How to Avoid Being Discriminated Against When Looking for Work).
+For a fuller discussion of the reasons why you should choose to be honest, including the legal ramifications of choosing to be dishonest, see page 227.
+To learn more on how to avoid discrimination as someone who has been incarcerated, see page 228.
 When composing your resume, be sure to explain how you spent the time in prison to your best advantage.
 If you finished your GED program, or received tutoring, or took a correspondence course, say so under "Educational Background."
 If you were trained and did work in the prison optics program, Corcraft, or in asbestos removal, list this under "skills," or "work experience."
 Did you do porter work in prison, maintenance, landscaping?
 Ever work in a prison office, or library, or transitional services center?
 List it.
 It is the rare formerly incarcerated individual who cannot list at least a few positive skills or programs he or she was involved in while in prison.
-On the following pages are the resumes of three fictitious persons looking for work.
+THE JOB SEARCH 191 On the following pages are the resumes of three fictitious persons looking for work.
 Note especially the manner in which these formerly incarcerated people have chosen to present their time in prison on their respective resumes.
-To help you in resume construction, numbered notes (8 ) have been added alongside each resume, and correspond to explanations following the resume.
-THE JOB SEARCH Sample Resume I: Chronological Resume DARRYL COOPER 1432 East 6th St. New York, NY 10040 Tel: (212) 555-1141 Occupational Goal: Automotive Mechanic EDUCATION: Plattsburgh State College Plattsburgh, NY 21430 GED (High School Equivalency), Spring 2001

-Essex Correctional Facility Automotive Shop

-Certificate of Excellence, upon Completion of 1500 Hours of On-The-Job Training, January 1998

-Henry Hudson High School

-New York, NY 01441
+To help you in resume construction, numbered notes ( $8 \Rightarrow$ ) have been added alongside each resume, and correspond to explanations following the resume.
+Sample Resume I: Chronological Resume DARRYL COOPER 1432 East 6th St. New York, NY 10040 Tel: (212) 555-1141 email: d.cooper@gmail.com Occupational Goal: Automotive Mechanic EDUCATION: Plattsburgh State College Plattsburgh, NY 21430 GED (High School Equivalency), Spring 2005 1 → Essex Correctional Facility Automotive Shop Certificate of Excellence, upon Completion of 1500 Hours of On-The-Job Training, January 2002 Henry Hudson High School New York, NY 01441 Course Work: English Electrical Shop I and II Automotive Shop Mechanical Drawing History Mathematics EXTRACURRICULAR ACTIVITIES: Intramural Football Photography Club ASSOCIATIONS AND AWARDS:

-Course Work:

-English Electrical Shop I and II Automotive Shop Mechanical Drawing

-History Mathematics

-EXTRACURRICULAR ACTIVITIES:

-Intramural Football Photography Club

-ASSOCIATIONS AND AWARDS: